pymupdf/PyMuPDF/docs/annot.rst

       pair: xhtml; Annot.get_text
       pair: xml; Annot.get_text

-   .. method:: get_text(opt="text", clip=None, flags=None)
+   .. method:: get_text(opt, clip=None, flags=None)

       *(New in 1.18.0)*

       Retrieves the content of the annotation in a variety of formats -- much like the same method for :ref:`Page`..
 This currently only delivers relevant data for annotation types 'FreeText' and 'Stamp'.
 Other types return an empty string (or equivalent objects).

-      :arg str opt: the desired format - one of the following values.
+      :arg str opt: (positional only) the desired format - one of the following values.
 Please note that this method works exactly like the same-named method of :ref:`Page`.

          * "text" -- :meth:`TextPage.extractTEXT`, default
          * "blocks" -- :meth:`TextPage.extractBLOCKS`